 Getting a handle on hedgehog numbers is not an easy task (see QA).
 Hedgehogs are reasonably small, nocturnal mammals that go about their business in an unobtrusive manner (they don't make many loud noises, or cause any major disturbance when feeding); they're also non-territorial and spend about one-third of the year in hibernation, away from prying eyes.
 Indeed, the only sign you may find that a hedgehog has visited your garden during the night is a dropping that's easily missed among grass or on loose soil.

 There is an oft-cited estimation of 36.5 million hedgehogs in the late 1950s.
 This is an extrapolation, based on the amount of suitable hog habitat, of the hedgehog density of one per acre that Maurice Burton gave in The Hedgehog.
-Basically, this is a very rough multiplication based on an even rougher guess and most biologists consider it is a substantial overestimate.
+Basically, this is a very rough extrapolation based on a couple of hours spent in Kew Gardens, and most biologists (including Burton) consider it is a substantial overestimate.
 The most recent attempt at an estimation was in 1995, which reached a figure of 1,555,000 hedgehogs in the UK, based on what we knew about hedgehog abundance in various habitat types: 1.1 million in England; 310 thousand in Scotland; and 145 thousand in Wales.
-This figure of 1.5 million is much more statistically robust than that based on Burton’s estimate, but it is still just a best guess based on few data.
+This figure of 1.5 million is much more statistically robust than that based on Burton's estimate, but it is still just a best guess based on few data.
 Comparing this 1.5 million figure against 36.5 million in the 1950s suggests an almost catastrophic decline, but it very unlikely to paint an accurate picture.
-More recently The State of Britain’s Hedgehogs report for 2015 suggests that, based on the surveys we shall review, the population probably stood at less than one million in 2010.
+More recently The State of Britain's Hedgehogs report for 2015 suggested that, based on the surveys we shall review, the population probably stood at less than one million in 2010.
 No more recent estimates have been made, although there is a review of British mammals due to be published in 2017 that may provide some new data.

 The conclusion of Anouschka Hof in her Ph.D. thesis, completed at Royal Holloway in 2009, for example, was that the relative abundance of hedgehogs in the UK had fallen by about 16% in the previous 30 to 40 years.
 In 2011, the People's Trust for Endangered Species (PTES) and the British Hedgehog Preservation Society (BHPS) published the first The State of Britain's Hedgehogs report, in which they analysed data from five citizen science and volunteer surveys, most of which had been running since 2001.
 The report drew on data from the Living with Mammals (LwM), Mammals on the Roads (MoR), RSPB Garden BirdWatch, BTO Breeding Bird Survey and Waterways Breeding Bird Survey, to conclude that there had been a statistically-significant decline in the British hedgehog population between 1996 and 2010.
 The report author, David Wembridge, wrote: